lancenacabuan/Shaliah/README.md

-    contexts of worship and prayer indicate he saw Christ as more than a human teacher: 1 Corinthians 8:6 reformulates the Jewish Shema's affirmation of one God by saying "for us there is one God, the Father... and one Lord, Jesus Christ"–a verse which early high Christology proponents (like Richard Bauckham) see as including Jesus "within" the unique identity of the one God by pairing Father (as God) and Son (as Lord) in a
+    contexts of worship and prayer indicate he saw Christ as more than a human teacher: 1 Corinthians 8:6 reformulates the Jewish Shema's affirmation of one God by saying "for us there is one God, the Father... and one Lord, Jesus Christ" – a verse which early high Christology proponents (like Richard Bauckham) see as including Jesus "within" the unique identity of the one God by pairing Father (as God) and Son (as Lord) in a